Riqky/portfolio/_pages/covert.md

 sudo ptunnel  -p 192.168.241.131 -lp 8000 -da 192.168.241.132 -dp 22 -c eth0
 ```

-Once again, all of the command need to run as root.
-On the server you start a listener to listen for the incoming connection.
+Once again, all of the commands need to run as root.
+On the server, you start a listener to listen for the incoming connection.
 The `-v 4` is to show the most output for debugging.
-Then, the second command needs to be executed on the client, in this case Kali.
+Then, the second command needs to be executed on the client, in this case, Kali.

-- `-p` The ip of the listening server
+- `-p` The IP of the listening server

-- `-lp` The localport to forward
+- `-lp` The local port to forward

 - `-da` The remote machine to forward the traffic to (target in this case)

-- `-dp` The remote port of target
+- `-dp` The remote port of the target

 - `-c` The interface of the local machine to use.

 This creates a port forward form my Kali port 8000 to the target port 22.
-Now I can communicate with target over SSH through ICMP
+Now I can communicate with the target over SSH through ICMP

 ![connected](https://raw.githubusercontent.com/Riqky/riqky.github.io/master/assets/images/covert/connected.png)